Guinness96/drone_sim/README.md

    source .venv/bin/activate
    ```

-2. Install dependencies:
+2. Install dependencies (from the project root):
    ```
    pip install -r requirements.txt
    ```

-3. Start the Flask backend server:
+3. Start the Flask backend server (from the project root):
    ```
-   # Make sure you are in the project root directory
+   # Make sure you are in the project root directory (drone_sim)
    python -m backend.app
    ```
    The server should be available at http://localhost:5000